WWE Day 1 (2022): Background

-The event was held at the State Farm Arena in Atlanta, Georgia.
+The inaugural Day 1 was held at the State Farm Arena in Atlanta, Georgia.

 On July 23, 2021, the American professional wrestling promotion WWE revealed that it would be holding a pay-per-view (PPV) and livestreaming event on Saturday, January 1, 2022, at the State Farm Arena in Atlanta, Georgia, which would feature wrestlers from the Raw and SmackDown brand divisions.
-The State Farm Arena is the home venue of the Atlanta Hawks of the National Basketball Association, and the announcement was made by the Hawks' all-star point guard Trae Young.
+The State Farm Arena is the home venue of the Atlanta Hawks of the National Basketball Association, and the announcement was made by the Hawks's all-star point guard Trae Young.
 Due to the event taking place on the first day of the year, it was titled Day 1, marking WWE's first such event to take place on New Year's Day.
 The idea for Day 1 was conceived by WWE president Nick Khan.
-The company previously ran a New Year's-themed pay-per-view event called New Year's Revolution from 2005 to 2007, but each of its events were held shortly after New Year's Day.
-In addition to airing on pay-per-view worldwide, the event was available to livestream Peacock in the United States and the WWE Network in international markets.
-As revealed on the day of the event, it was also WWE's first event to be promoted as a "Premium Live Event", a term the promotion introduced to refer to their its events that are available on the aforementioned broadcast outlets.
+The company previously ran a New Year's-themed PPV event called New Year's Revolution from 2005 to 2007, but each of its events were held shortly after New Year's Day.

+On the day of the event, WWE introduced the term "premium live event" (PLE).
+It was subsequently revealed that this was a term to refer to WWE's events that are available on PPV and via livestreaming, which at the time was on Peacock in the United States and the WWE Network in most international markets.
+Day 1 was in turn the first event branded as a PLE.
 Tickets for the event went on sale on August 27, 2021.
 One of the official theme songs was "Straightenin" by the hip hop trio Migos.
 On December 10, 2021, WWE announced that the trio would be making a special appearance at Day 1.

-The scheduling of Day 1 caused WWE to cancel their annual TLC: Tables, Ladders & Chairs event for Raw and SmackDown, which had been scheduled for December 19, 2021.
+The scheduling of Day 1 caused WWE to cancel its annual TLC: Tables, Ladders & Chairs event for Raw and SmackDown, which had been scheduled for December 19, 2021.
 Wrestling journalist Dave Meltzer reported that TLC was canceled to allow WWE to focus on Day 1 after November's Survivor Series.
 There would have also only been two weeks between TLC and Day 1, followed by the Royal Rumble in late January.